cloudbridgeuy/c/lib/gpt_tokenizer/README.md

-//!
-The library comes with a DefaultTokenizer, which is a struct that loads the internal
-//! `encoder.json` and `vocab.bpe`.
-It simplifies the creation of the `encode` and `decode`
-//! functions.
-This is specially useful when you just want to estimate the number of tokens
-//! your prompt will consume.
-//!
-//! > As a rule of thumb, OpenAI suggest that 100 tokens equal 75 words. use tokenizer::DefaultTokenizer;
+# GPT-Tokenizer

+An implementation of the GPT-3 tokenizer created by converting the [`GPT-3-Encoder`](https://www.npmjs.com/package/gpt-3-encoder)
+JavaScript package to Rust (with the help of ChatGPT-4).
+You can use it to estimate the number of tokens that your prompt would approximately consume.
+You can also create your own custom `encoding` and `decoding` functions by providing your own `encoder.json` and `vocab.bpe` files.

+use tokenizer::DefaultTokenizer;

 fn main() {